 Riserva Millecento is the highest expression of Sangiovese from the Capanna vineyard.
 First released with the 2004 vintage and produced only in exceptional growing years, this Brunello Riserva is the fruit of a meticulous selection of estate-grown grapes.
 It matures in four of the barrels from the Le Chêne de Morat, the famous centuries-old oak from which French coopers made 120 barrels.

-Millecento Brunello Riserva is harvested in mid-October and spends 22 days in stainless steel tanks at 82.4°F. The wine matures for 36 months in French oak barriques: 35% new, and 65% once or twice used.
-The wine is then aged in bottle for 36 months.
+Millecento Brunello Riserva is harvested in mid-October and spends 20-25 days in stainless steel tanks at 82.4°F. The wine matures for 36 months in French oak barriques: 35% new, and 65% once or twice used.
+The wine is then aged in bottle between 24 and 36 months.
 The entire vinification process is carried out in Castiglion del Bosco’s cellar, completely gravity-fed.
-The grapes are quality-selected in the vineyards first, then the clusters travel to sorting tables where trained eyes make a further selection of the finest fruit.
-Fermentation starts with natural yeasts only, once completed, the wines are transferred to French oak in a spacious, climate-controlled cellar that is partially underground.

 Millecento Brunello Riserva has a truly distinctive personality and is a complex, warm-toned, and seductive wine.